 - Tobacco smoke

 - Pet dander and shedding

 - High levels of indoor mold, spores, and bacteria

 While the best IAQ intervention is to hire a qualified professional to clean your ducts and manage ventilation concerns, there are some steps you can take to improve your Southwest Georgia air quality.

-- Change or clean your furnace filter every three to four months: Harrell King technicians recommend upgrading to high-quality air filters that capture allergens and contaminants.
+- Change or clean your air filter every three to four months: Harrell King technicians recommend upgrading to high-quality air filters that capture allergens and contaminants.
 These filters also improve the performance and energy efficiency of your HVAC system.

 - Cover windows and doors with plastic to limit condensation: Window insulation kits are available online and at local hardware stores and are an economical way to prevent indoor moisture buildup and mold growth.
 These kits also reduce warm air loss during heating season.

 - Address dry winter air: Just as too much moisture can cause problems, too little moisture can dry sinuses and exacerbate asthma.
 Your Southwest Georgia IAQ expert can determine the humidity level in your home and may recommend humidification options if humidity levels are inadequate.